sranins/BusinessApplication-ReleaseNotes/articles/April18/microsoft-flow/overview.md

 work.
 Microsoft Flow, the Microsoft workflow and business process management platform, is core to the success of this mission.
 It's the connective glue that’s used by users and app developers alike for digital transformation, no matter what application they’re using.
-Flow, together with PowerApps and Power BI, makes up the Business application platform.
+Microsoft Flow, together with PowerApps and Power BI, makes up the Business application platform.